-For youth sailors who have acquired basic skills and are ready for sailing optimists solo in a fun, non-competitive format.
-Competency in ability to sail all points of sail in all breeze conditions is a goal of each week’s lessons as well as comfort in landing properly at docks and beaches in a variety of conditions, too.
-All sailors should be comfortable in circumnavigating Greenings Island by end of each week of class.
+This is our traditional morning program for youth sailors who have acquired basic skills in our Learn to Sail classes and are ready for sailing optimists and 420's in a fun, non-competitive format.
+Competency in all points of sail in all breeze conditions is a goal of each week’s lessons as well as comfort in landing properly at docks and beaches in a variety of conditions.
+All sailors should be proficient in circumnavigating Greenings Island by end of each week of class.
 Adventure sailing mornings will plan trips to Northeast Harbor, Great Cranberry Island, Yankee Cove, and Manset.
-Weekly enrollment is only limited to 25 for those sailors who wish to use SS optis.
+Weekly enrollment is only limited to 25 for those sailors who wish to use Sailing School Optis.

 The Fleet wishes to strongly encourage sailors to own and maintain their own boats and is encouraging this by discounting registration and offering free dock storage for those who provide their own optimist prams.

 Boats: Mercs, 420s, Luders, IODs, Cruising Class, and Motorboats